loom35studio/NH-DevicesMonitoring/README.md

 );
 ```

-Insert your administrator account as needed.
-The login page POSTs to
-`/api/login` and checks credentials against this table.
+The login page POSTs to `/api/login` and checks credentials against this table.

 ### Testing

-Run `npm test` to execute a very small test suite.
-The test checks that
-key application files exist and can be read.
-It does not start the server
+Run `npm test` to execute a very small test suite that verifies key files exist and the `start` script launches Next.js.
-or perform integration tests, but it helps validate that the repository is
-set up correctly.